stb-tester/stb-tester/README.rst

 SOFTWARE REQUIREMENTS
 =====================

-* A Unixy operating system (we have only tested on Linux; gstreamer and OpenCV allegedly work on BSD, Mac OS X, and possibly Windows with MingW/MSys).
+* A Unixy operating system (we have only tested on Linux and Mac OS X).

-* Drivers for any required hardware components
+* Drivers for any required hardware components.

 * gstreamer 0.10 (multimedia framework) + gst-plugins-base + gst-plugins-good.